unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

    git clone https://github.com/unbit/uwsgi-capture
    ./uwsgi --build-plugin uwsgi-capture

-you know have the capture_plugin.so file in your uwsgi directory.
+you now have the capture_plugin.so file in your uwsgi directory.

 Plug your eyetoy to a usb port on your rpi and check if it works: